Arkaim

 Arkaim (Аркаим) is a fortified archaeological site, dated to c.
-2150-1650 BCE, belonging to the Sintashta culture, situated in the steppe of the Southern Urals, 8.2 km north-northwest of the village of Amursky and 2.3 km east-southeast of the village of Alexandrovsky in the Chelyabinsk Oblast of Russia, just north of the border with Kazakhstan.
+2150–1650 BC, belonging to the Sintashta culture, situated in the steppe of the Southern Urals, 8.2 km north-northwest of the village of Amursky and 2.3 km east-southeast of the village of Alexandrovsky in the Chelyabinsk Oblast of Russia, just north of the border with Kazakhstan.
 It was discovered in 1987 by a team of archaeologists which later came under the leadership of Gennady Zdanovich.
 The realization of its importance unprecedentedly forestalled the planned flooding of the area for a reservoir.
 The construction of Arkaim is attributed to the early Proto-Indo-Iranian-speakers of the Sintashta culture, which some scholars believe represents the proto-Indo-Iranians before their split into different groups and migration to Central Asia and from there to the Iranian plateau, Indian subcontinent and other parts of Eurasia.

+Location

+Arkaim is located along the Bolshaya Karaganka River, which is a tributary of Ural River.
+Sintashta, which is the type site of the Sintashta culture, is located about 30 kilometers from Arkaim.
+From the source of Bolshaya Karaganka River to the source of the Sintashta River it's a straight line of 6 kilometers across the watershed.
+The Sintashta site was discovered in 1968 by an expedition from the Ural State University, and studied since that time; this whole nearby area was being explored until 1986.

+There are several other ancient settlements in this same area, including the Bolshekaraganskiy kurgan.
+The Alakul settlement, which is the type site of the related Alakul culture is located to the northeast along the Miass (river), a tributary of the Tobol river.